minime-rust/far-powerhouse/FAR Box Looters/README.md

 {
   "ChatLineLimit": 15,      // maximum number of lines for the chat "ExcludeEntities": [      // list of entity types or subtypes to exclude
-    "LootContainer"         // always (!)
+    "BaseVehicle",          // you likely don't want to track vehicle mounted storage "LootContainer"         // always (!)
 EXCLUDE roadside loot, barrels, crates, etc.
   ],
   "FlushInterval": 60.0,    // interval in seconds for saving to SQLite database